digital-cube/edu/html/2016-09-23-tables/README.md

       }
 ```
 The values for border-spacing are two length measurements.
 First value (horizontal) applies between columns,
 the second measurement is applied between rows.
-If you provide one value, it will be used both horizontally and vertically
+If you provide one value, it will be used both horizontally and vertically.